volkmarnissen/server/alpine/package/modbus2mqtt/README.md

   options="!check"

-This disables the default `check()` phase of `abuild`.
-Reasoning:
+Rationale:
-- The application tests (Jest and Cypress) are executed in the GitHub Actions pipeline.
+- Jest/Cypress tests run in CI separately.
-- The CI runs in two stages: tests (before creating the npm artifacts) and a subsequent package-installation check against the generated `.apk`.
+- CI validates both before package creation and after installing the generated `.apk`.
-- Running a local `check()` inside the `abuild` run would either run tests at the wrong time or be redundant.
+- Running `check()` inside `abuild` would be redundant and possibly at the wrong time.

 How the keys and CI setup work